macook345/sql_tableau_project/README.md

 # Music Sales Analysis — SQL + Tableau Project

-This project explores music sales data using SQL for extraction and Tableau for visualization.
+This self-directed project explores music sales data using SQL for extraction and Tableau for visualization.
 The goal was to derive insights into artist performance, genre popularity, and monthly sales trends using a structured, reproducible workflow.

 ---